PyXMR2025/monero-ccs-proposals/dangerousfreedom-seraphis_wallet_until_regtest.md

     amount:
 ---

+### Deadline update: July 1, 2025

+Prior to the deadline, the proposer MUST provide regular updates on their progress as per the CCS rules.

+If the provided updates/progress (or lack thereof) is unsatisfactory, all remaining funds **can be** relinquished either before or after the deadline.

+The community will then seek another person/team to take over.
+If this cannot be accomplished within a reasonable timeframe, the funds will be repurposed or reallocated to a similar proposal (subject to community consensus).

 ## What and Why ?

 Since we have now a basic demonstrator of a wallet using a mock ledger, my next goal is to have it on a real ledger.
 Many components are well developed for that goal like the enote_scanner from @jberman with @SNeedlewoods modifications and the serialization functions from @jeffro256 to enable write/reading transactions into a block in a blockchain file.
 So the idea is to put all the components together and finish developing the remaining ones in order to have a functional (local) regtest.